 Hiking is one of the things-to-do when you make your way into nature.
-Although the difficulty of the hikes can differ from location to another, there are still some basic things one need to address before the journey starts.
+Although the difficulty of the hike can differ from location to another, there are still some basic things one need to address before the journey starts.

-The right hiking shoes
+1. Have the right hiking shoes

 There’s always a question; especially among beginners, is what kind of shoes to bring for a hiking trip.
 Well, it actually depends on the type of terrain that you’ll be travelling on and the length of the hike, hence the different types of shoes that you need.
 We have grouped them into 3 main categories.

 - Trail Shoes – This type of shoes is good for light weight trips where you don’t have to carry much load.
 Due to its lightness, you can travel fast and its generally suitable for dry terrain.

 - Hiking Boots – For longer hiking trips, you’ll need these to protect your feet.
 They offer more protection compared to normal sports shoes and are suitable for rocky, sandy and stoney grounds.